kimuraseal/Mains-ZCD/README.md

-# zero_cross_detector
+# Mains voltage (100V) Zero Cross Detector
-A modular mains AC zero cross detector
+A Zero cross detector based on optocoupler.
+The circuit outputs stable 10ms pulses on 50Hz AC and 8.334ms pulses on 60Hz AC systems.